hmrc/ctc-traders-phase5-tis/source/documentation/index.md

 <a href="figures/reject_arrival.svg" target="_blank">Open the diagram in a new tab.</a>

 1. The trader at destination sends the ‘Arrival Notification’ E_ARR_NOT (IE007) to the office of destination and NCTS performs validation of this message.
-If the ‘Arrival Notification’ E_ARR_NOT (IE007) has been found invalid after validation (i.e. in terms of message structure and R/Cs), NCTS rejects it.
+If the ‘Arrival Notification’ E_ARR_NOT (IE007) has been found to be invalid (that is, in terms of message structure and R/Cs), NCTS rejects it.
 1. The office of destination notifies the trader at destination by sending the ‘Rejection from Office of Destination’ E_DES_REJ (IE057) message.
 1. The trader at destination sends another ‘Arrival Notification’ E_ARR_NOT (IE007) to the office of destination and NCTS performs validation of this message.
 This time, the ‘Arrival Notification’ E_ARR_NOT (IE007) has been found valid after validation (i.e. in terms of message structure and R/Cs), NCTS accepts it.